 Option 2: Delete the Azure DevOps project

-Delete your Azure DevOps project, including the build pipeline.
-Choose this option if you don't need your DevOps project for future reference.
+This option deletes your Azure DevOps project, including what's on Azure Boards and your build pipeline.
+In future modules, you'll be able to run another template that brings up a new project in a state where this one leaves off.
+Select this option if you don't need your Azure DevOps project for future reference.

 To delete the project: